Congratulations on reaching this exciting and well-deserved milestone! If you're ready to begin your retirement journey, you're in the right place.

 If you need help understanding your Retirement Benefit Statement, you can contact us.
 You can also register for a one-on-one information session in Your Pension Profile, after logging in to the website.

 Consider setting up direct deposit of your pension to your Canadian bank account.
-To do this, submit a Request for Direct Deposit form or void cheque to us through Secure Messages, mail or fax.
+To do this, submit a Request for Direct Deposit form or void cheque to us through Document Centre, mail or fax.

 Unforeseen things can happen and plans for one's life can change.
 If you decide to change the date of your retirement, the pension option you chose, or even to stop the retirement process at any point after you have submitted your Retirement Application form, contact us immediately, before payment commences.
-You will also want to make your employer aware of this change, if you are still contributing to LAPP.
+You'll also want to make your employer aware of this change, if you're still contributing to LAPP.

 Once your benefit starts being paid to you, you cannot change your pension option, nor can you stop receiving your pension.
 You can go back to work, even for a LAPP employer, but you cannot contribute to your LAPP pension anymore.